 As the Director of Research of the Queensland Centre for Gynaecological Cancer (QCGC), I support raising funds for gynaecological cancer research.
 QCGC Research is a Centre within The University of Queensland (UQ).

-At the Cherish Women's Cancer Foundation we understand that medical research is critical to inform clinical decision-making in our hospitals.
-As governments increasingly retract from research funding, gynaecological cancer research will more and more depend on private and corporate initiatives, such as cherishfoundation.org or battleagainstovariancancer.com.
+I am also a founding member of the Cherish Women's Cancer Foundation.
+At Cherish, we understand that medical research is critical to inform clinical decision-making in our hospitals.
+As governments increasingly retract from research funding, gynaecological cancer research will depend more and more on private and corporate initiatives, such as Cherish.

 If you wish to donate to the Queensland Centre for Gynaecological Cancer, make a gift or leave a bequest in your will, click here.

-If you wish to assist as a volunteer or help with fundraising, click here.
+If you wish to donate to Cherish, click here.